FDio/vpp/src/plugins/dpdk/ipsec/dpdk_crypto_ipsec_doc.md

 VPP allocates crypto resources based on a best effort approach:
 * first allocate Hardware crypto resources, then Software.
-* if there are not enough crypto resources for all workers, the graph node is not modifed, therefore the default VPP IPsec implementation based in OpenSSL is used.
+* if there are not enough crypto resources for all workers, the graph node is not modifed and the default VPP IPsec implementation based in OpenSSL is used.
 The following message is displayed:

-      0: dpdk_ipsec_init: not enough cryptodevs for ipsec
+      0: dpdk_ipsec_init: not enough Cryptodevs, default to OpenSSL IPsec

 ### Configuration example

-To enable DPDK Cryptodev the user just need to provide the startup.conf option as mentioned previously.
+To enable DPDK Cryptodev the user just need to provide cryptodevs int the startup.conf.

 Example startup.conf: